sobolevn/dotbot-asdf/README.md

   - plugin: ruby
 ```

-You can even install desired versions of languages:
+You can even install desired versions of languages and the global version:

 ```yaml
 # This example installs python 3.7.4, nodejs 12.10 and ruby 2.6.4: